justin-lau/PHPPremailer/README.md

 Although the Premailer API do not support secure connection, both the processed HTML and plain text are stored on Amazon S3 storage service that offer HTTPS.

-If you encountered an PremailerException with the following message, it means your cURL library wasn't able to find a valid CA Certificate to verify the HTTPS connection:
+If you encountered an `PHPPremailer\PremailerException` with the following message, it means your cURL library wasn't able to find a valid CA Certificate to verify the HTTPS connection:

 ```
 cURL Error[60]: SSL certificate problem, verify that the CA cert is OK.